 Suppose you run a legal operations team with multiple dedicated members or run a one-man show; in any case, basic facts remain the same across all verticals - legal operations perform well when the right tools are in place.

 The effectiveness of these tools directly impacts the legal department and can derive benefits from the insights they generate.
-Lawyers can then stay assured that the administrative duties are well looked after, and they can focus on the actual job of practicing law.
+Lawyers can then be assured that administrative duties are well looked after, and they can focus on the actual practice of law.

 With suitable systems in place to look after the business of law and people having actionable data they need to make decisions, lawyers are free to be lawyers.
 At the same time, the legal ops team is free to work on projects that create value for the organization.
 This is a perfect picture of what a mature legal operation looks like.